tonyaldon/settings/README.md

 2. Now, we use the command `dd` to create the bootable stick.
-We still assume the name of the usb device is `sdb1` and assume that the iso image `ubuntu-18.04.4-desktop-amd64.iso` is in the directory `Downloads` of you user home.
+We still assume the name of the usb device is `sdb1` and assume that the iso image `ubuntu-18.04.4-desktop-amd64.iso` is in the directory `Downloads` of your user home.
 To create the bootable stick, run the
 command:

-		sudo dd bs=4M if=/home/sana/Downloads/ubuntu-18.04.4-desktop-amd64.iso \
+		sudo dd bs=4M if=/home/tony/Downloads/ubuntu-18.04.4-desktop-amd64.iso \
 		of=/dev/sdb1 status=progress oflag=sync

 3. After a few minute, your bootable stick is created.
 You can unplug the usb device.